- RELATED TOPICS

 After it was annexed to Los Angeles in 1899, Garvanza lost much of its identity as a separate neighborhood, but this unique neighborhood is being resurrected today by the Highland Park Heritage Trust.
 The collection of historic homes and the close proximity to the natural resources of the Arroyo remains attractive now as it was a decade ago.
 Today, Garvanza neighborhood signs welcome residents and visitors alike.

 Above, Highland Park Heritage Trust preservationist, Nicole Possert, and great-great-grandson and heir of William Lees Judson's Judson Studios, David Judson, talk about the development and allure of Garzanza for artist and new migrants to the West.
-See also a slideshow of historical images.
+Below, see a slideshow of historical images.